dialogue-planning/plan4dial/docs/source/tutorial.rst

 .. code-block:: yaml

   get_outing:
     type: custom
     subtype: slot_fill
     parameters:
       action_name: get_outing
       entities:
         - budget
         - outing_type
+      intent: share_all_outing_preferences
       message_variants:
         - What kind of outing would you like to go to?
 Please specify both your budget (high or low) and the type of atmosphere you're looking for (i.e. fun, relaxing, etc.)
       fallback_message_variants:
         - Sorry, that isn't a valid outing preference.
       config_entities:
         budget:
           fallback_message_variants:
             - Sorry, that isn't a valid budget option.
 Please select either high or low.
           single_slot_message_variants:
             - What is your budget preference?
 Please select either high or low.
+          single_slot_intent: share_budget
         outing_type:
           fallback_message_variants:
             - Sorry, that isn't a valid outing type.
           single_slot_message_variants:
             - What is your preferred outing type?
 Use a descriptive adjective like fun, high-energy, relaxing, etc.
+          single_slot_intent: share_outing_type
           clarify_message_variants:
             - Sorry, I wasn't quite sure about your outing type preference.
 Did you want a(n) $outing_type atmosphere?
       additional_updates:
         - outcome:
             budget:
               known: true
           response_variants:
             - Ok, I'll take that into account.
         - outcome:
             outing_type:
               known: true
           response_variants:
             - Great choice!

 We can see that this action is configured quite differently than the rest - this is because it is a :ref:`custom action <action_types>`.